radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

 ### Hybrid

 This change detection type uses a combination of the uSNChanged and DirSync change detection mechanisms.
-The first time the connector starts, it gets a new cookie and the highest uSNchanged number.
+The first time the event listener starts, it gets a new cookie and the highest uSNchanged number.
 When the event listener gets a new change (modify or delete), it makes an additional search using the DN of the entry and fetches the entry from AD.
 The fetched entry contains the `uSNChanged` attribute, so the event listener updates the cursor values for both for the cookie and the last processed uSNchanged number.

 >[!warning]
->If you are virtualizing and detecting changes from a Global Catalog, then you must use the Active Directory USNChanged mechanism because the Hybrid connector cannot detect change events on sub-domains.
+>If you are virtualizing and detecting changes from a Global Catalog, then you must use the Active Directory USNChanged mechanism because the Hybrid type cannot detect change events on sub-domains.

 When the event listener restarts, uSNChanged detection catches the entries that have been modified or deleted while it was stopped.
 The LDAP search uses the last processed uSNChanged number to catch up.
 After the event listener processes all entries, it requests a new cookie from AD (not from the cursor) and switches to DirSync change detection.